 2. The U.S. Open Was Also Played on Clay

-The clay material was technically called HarTru, an igneous basalt stone from the Catoctin Mountains of Maryland that is crushed.
+The clay material was technically called HarTru, an igneous crushed basalt stone from the Catoctin Mountains of Maryland.
 The gray-green color comes from epidote, a mineral that is in the stone.
-HarTru is a faster material than European red clay, and it is said that the change to clay was an attempt to make the tournament more television-friendly (more contrast between the surface and the ball and a slower game).
+HarTru is a faster material than European red clay, and it is said that the change to clay was an attempt to make the tournament more television-friendly as it created more contrast between the surface and the ball and induced a slower game.